 The student disciplinary process at Kutztown University of Pennsylvania does not attempt to determine whether a student has violated the law; the university is trying to determine whether a student violated university rules and regulations.
 As such, the goals and the means of the criminal justice process and the student conduct process are dissimilar.
 Generally speaking, no delays are given to students to accommodate their interests in the criminal process.
-Delays may only be granted when it is established to the satisfaction of Student Conduct Office that such a delay is in the interest in ensuring a fair process for those involved.
+Delays may only be granted when it is established to the satisfaction of Dean of Students Office that such a delay is in the interest in ensuring a fair process for those involved.

 What happens if my child refuses to participate in the student conduct process?

 Respondents (accused students) have a right not to respond or participate in the process.
 However, the process will continue with or without the student's involvement and a decision will be reached based on the information that is provided to the hearing panel or administrator.
 The student may not use his or his refusal to participate as a later ground for appealing a decision.
 A student's decision not to participate in the process is not held against him or her; decisions are made based on the presented evidence in relationship to the policy or conduct standards in question.

 If an incident takes place off campus, what interest does the University have?

 Kutztown University reserves the right to address off campus behavior for acts that take place off campus as outlined in Article III (Jurisdiction; Off Campus Rights & Responsibilities) of the Student Code of Conduct.
 The university will determine on a case-by-case basis whether or not an individual's alleged conduct represents a substantial university interest.
 Citations issued or arrests made by local law enforcement represent a substantial university interest and are addressed by the university.